End of Life Options Act

 Pressure, squeezing, or burning in your chest can indicate ischemic chest pain, more commonly called angina.
 This type of chest pain serves as the primary symptom of heart disease and signals your risk for heart attack.

 For angina of symptoms, call 911 or visit a Dignity Health Central Coast hospital for emergency care.
 Our award-winning cardiac care experts recognizes angina as an early sign of a more significant heart conditions.
-For your health and well-being, we offer HeartAware Assessment, an online tool to determine your heart health.

 Find a Doctor today to learn more about angina on the Central Coast from a cardiologist who practices heart care with a philosophy of dignity and respect.